Production Payload CMS on AWS — 5-Part Series

 - rsc exports —

-RscEntryLexicalFieldrequirement is not in the Payload docs - RichTextCell removal — breaking change with no migration guide
+RscEntryLexicalFieldrequirement is not in the Payload docs - RichTextCell removal — version change documented in changelogs but not in the main docs or migration guide

 - Root layout restriction — the